zopefoundation/zc.zodbwsgi/src/zc/zodbwsgi/README.rst

 - Add an option to use a thread-aware transaction manager, and make it the default.

-- Added support for long-running requests:
+- Added support for occasional long-running requests:

   - You can limit the number of database connections with max_connections.

+  - You can take over connection and transaction management to release connections while blocking (typically when calling external services).

 0.3.0 (2013-03-07)